GuildCrafts/web-development-js/_goals/150-Mac_Calculator_Clone.md

 - [ ] the server stores up to 100 calculation results
 - [ ] all mathematical operations have their own function, defined outside of any express router handlers.

-### Required
+### General

+- [ ] Repository includes a README file with basic installation and setup instructions.
+- [ ] All dependencies are properly declared in `package.json`.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
+- [ ] Functions are small and serve a single purpose.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

-## Quality Rubric

-**Well formatted code**
-- Code uses a linter, which can be invoked with a command (e.g. `npm run lint`).
-[50 points]
-- Running the linter on all source code files generates no linting errors.
-[50 points]

-**Clear and useful README**
-- Repository includes a README file with installation and setup instructions.
-[25 points]
-- Repository includes a README file with usage instructions and at least one example use case.
-[25 points]

-**Proper dependency management**
-- There is a command to install dependencies (e.g. `npm install`) and it is specified in the installation and setup instructions of the README.
-[50 points]

-**Good project management**
-- Commit messages are concise and descriptive.
-[25 points]
-- All features are added via pull requests.
-[25 points]
-- Every pull request has a description summarizing the changes made.
-[25 points]
-- Every pull request has been reviewed by at least one other person.
-[25 points]

 [mit-license]: https://opensource.org/licenses/MIT
 [mac-calculator-clone]: https://github.com/GuildCrafts/mac-calculator-clone